Squirrel Control & Treatment

 Squirrels are members of the family Sciuridae and are indigenous to North and South America, Eurasia, and Africa.

-They are commonly around 15-20 inches in length, but their size ranges depending on the species of squirrel.
+They average around 15-20 inches in length, but their size varies depending on the species of squirrel.
 Although they usually won’t turn down any type of snack, a squirrel’s diet commonly consists of seeds, acorns, nuts, fruits, vegetables, live bark, and pine cones.

 There are over 200 species of squirrels around the world!
 However, the most common types of squirrels include:

 - Adult body length (without tail): 8 to 10 inches.

 - Adult body weight: 1 1/3 to 1 2/3 pounds

 Eastern Fox Squirrel

 - Adult body length (without tail): 10 to 15 inches

 - Adult body weight:1 2/3 to 2 1/3 pounds

 Red (Pine) Squirrel